Driving Sustainable Value

 Using our Voice and Our Vote

-Now in its second year, the Fearless Girl campaign has expanded to also include pushing for board diversity in Japan and Canada, and the effort continues to drive impact globally.
+In its second year, the Fearless Girl campaign expanded to also include pushing for board diversity in Japan and Canada, and the effort continues to drive impact globally.

-To build upon this momentum, in September 2018 we announced an escalation of our board diversity voting guideline.
+Additionally, in September 2018 we announced an escalation of our board diversity voting guideline.
 The initial voting guideline dictated that State Street Global Advisors would vote against the nominating and governance committee chair if the company failed to commit to action in the near term.
-Going forward, the guideline will be enhanced to also vote against the entire slate of committee nominees if a company does not take action within a specific timeframe of three years.
+Under the enhanced guideline, we will also vote against the entire slate of committee nominees if a company does not take action within a specific timeframe of three years.
 This will be implemented on a rolling basis such that it is effective for companies in the US, UK and Australia in 2020, and for companies in Japan and Canada in 2021 – three years after State Street Global Advisors began targeting companies in each country.

 But we feel our efforts can’t stop at the board level if we truly want companies to adopt policies and practices that will help strengthen gender diversity throughout their organizations.
-To that end, this year we are also calling on our portfolio companies to monitor and disclose the level of gender diversity not only on their boards but at all levels of management.
-We will begin screening and engaging with companies in the STOXX 600 and FTSE 350 indexes to start, seeking to understand company practices that promote diversity.
+To that end, in 2018 we also started calling on our portfolio companies to monitor and disclose the level of gender diversity not only on their boards but at all levels of management.
+We began by screening and engaging with companies in the STOXX 600 and FTSE 350 indexes to start, seeking to understand company practices that promote diversity.